Oscar Schmidt: Brazil

 Schmidt began his professional club career in 1974, at the age of 16, with the Brazilian Championship club S.E.
 Palmeiras.
 As a member of Palmeiras, he won the São Paulo State Championship in 1974, and the Brazilian Championship in 1977.

 In 1978, he moved to the Brazilian club E.C.
-Sírio.
+Sírio under coach Cláudio Mortari who signed him.
 As a member of Sírio, Schmidt won the São Paulo State Championship in both 1978 and 1979, and the Brazilian Championship in 1979.
+He scored 40 points in the 1979 final (held in January 1980) and help Sirio win the title against Francana.
 With Sírio, he also won the South American Club Championship, and the FIBA Intercontinental Cup title in 1979.
 He scored 42 points in the 1979 FIBA Intercontinental Cup's Final against the Yugoslav First Federal League club Bosna Sarajevo.
 Schmidt was the top scorer of the Brazilian Championship in both 1979 and 1980.

 In 1982, Schmidt joined the Brazilian club América do Rio.
 However, he only stayed with the club for a brief amount of time.

 JuveCaserta

 For the 1982–83 season, Schmidt joined the Italian 2nd Division club JuveCaserta.
-With JuveCaserta, he played in the first division level Italian League, for the first time in the 1983–84 season.
+With JuveCaserta, he played in the first division level Italian League, for the first time in the 1983–84 season being the leading scorer of the Serie A with 955 points in 34 games.
 That same season, Schmidt played in a Pan-European club competition for the first time, as he also played in Europe's third-tier level FIBA Korać Cup's 1983–84 season.
 Schmidt played in Europe's 2nd-tier level competition, the FIBA European Cup Winners' Cup (later renamed to FIBA Saporta Cup), for the first time, in the 1984–85 season.

 With JuveCaserta, he won the Italian Cup title in 1988.
 In the European-wide secondary level 1988–89 FIBA European Cup Winners' Cup's Final, Schmidt scored 44 points against the Spanish club Real Madrid.
 However, Real Madrid's star player Dražen Petrović, scored 62 points in the same game, and JuveCaserta lost the game, by a score of 117–113.

-Schmidt led the Italian top division in scoring six times, while he was a member of JuveCaserta (1983–84, 1984–85, 2015, 1986–87, 1988–89, and 1989–90 seasons).
+Schmidt led the Italian top division in scoring six times, while he was a member of JuveCaserta (1983–84, 1984–85, 1985-86, 1986–87, 1988–89, and 1989–90 seasons).
 JuveCaserta eventually retired Schmidt's #18 jersey.